-Keep walkways free of debris, clutter, obstacles (ie wrinkled carpets and loose mats) and spills.
+Keep walkways free of debris, clutter, obstacles (eg. wrinkled carpets and loose mats) and spills.

-Make sure the floorings are even and free of loose/wrinkled carpets/tiles, broken tiles etc.
+Make sure the flooring is even and free of loose/wrinkled carpets/tiles, broken tiles etc.

 Place power outlets near “points of use” to minimise/eliminate trailing cables and extension cords.

-Provide adequate lighting that is free of glares and shadows, so that potential slip or trip hazards are clearly visible.
+Provide adequate lighting that is free of glare and shadows, so that potential slip or trip hazards are clearly visible.

 Don’t ignore the immediate outdoors within the workplace, so check for build-up of slippery elements, such as moss, sludge and vegetation.

 Keep equipment in good shape, free of leaks and loose parts: